-Fifth Street Management serves as our investment adviser.
-We pay Fifth Street Management a fee for its services under the investment advisory agreement consisting of two components - a base management fee and an incentive fee.
-The base management fee is calculated at an annual rate of 2.00% of our gross assets, which includes any borrowings for investment purposes.
+About the Offering Common stock offered by us 7,000,000 shares Common stock outstanding prior to this offering 37,923,407 shares Common stock to be outstanding after this offering (assuming no exercise of the underwriters' over-allotment option) 44,923,407 shares Over-allotment option 1,050,000 shares Use of proceeds We intend to use approximately \$38 million of the net proceeds from this offering to repay outstanding borrowings under the Facility.
+We will use substantially all of the remaining net proceeds from this offering to make investments in small and mid-sized companies in accordance with our investment objectives and strategies described in this prospectus supplement and the accompanying prospectus and for general corporate purposes, including working capital requirements.
+Pending these uses, we will invest the net proceeds primarily in high quality, short-term debt securities, consistent with our business development company election and our election to be taxed as a RIC, at yields significantly below those we expect to earn on investments in small and mid-sized companies.
+New York Stock Exchange symbol FSC Investment Advisory Fees Fifth Street Management LLC serves as our investment adviser.
+We pay Fifth Street Management a fee for its services under the investment advisory agreement, consisting of two components - a base management fee and an incentive fee.
+The base management fee is calculated at an annual rate of 2% of our gross assets, which includes any borrowings for investment purposes.
+From and after January 1, 2010, our investment adviser permanently waived the portion of the base management fee attributable to cash and cash equivalents (as defined in the notes to our Consolidated Financial Statements).
 The incentive fee consists of two parts.
 The first part is calculated and payable quarterly in arrears and equals 20% of our "Pre-Incentive Fee Net Investment Income" for the immediately preceding quarter, subject to a preferred return, or "hurdle," and a "catch up" feature.
 The second part is determined and payable in arrears as of the end of each fiscal year (or upon termination of the investment advisory agreement) and equals 20% of our "Incentive Fee Capital Gains," which equals our realized capital gains on a cumulative basis from inception through the end of the year, if any, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fee.
-See "Investment Advisory Agreement" in the accompanying prospectus.

-FSC, Inc. serves as our administrator.
-We reimburse FSC, Inc. the allocable portion of overhead and other expenses incurred by it in performing its obligations under the administration agreement, including rent and our allocable portion of the costs of compensation and related expenses of our chief financial officer and chief compliance officer, and their respective staff.
-See "Administration Agreement" in the accompanying prospectus.
+Administration Agreement FSC, Inc. serves as our administrator.
+We reimburse FSC, Inc. the allocable portion of overhead and other expenses incurred by it in performing its obligations under the administration agreement, including rent and our allocable portion of the costs of compensation and related expenses of our chief financial officer and his staff, and the staff of our chief compliance officer.